ICI3D/DAIDD/preparation/shadow.md

 ### 2. Pre-assigned reading

-All of the pre-assigned readings are available in the DAIDD 2019 Dropbox folder. **Please be sure to complete the [pre-clinic quiz](./readingQuiz) by 17:00 on 14 December.**
+All of the pre-assigned readings are available in the DAIDD 2019 Dropbox folder. **Please make sure you have access to this folder**

 #### Required reading